 - If you have access to a fan or air conditioning, place your phone in front of a vent or fan to gently cool it down.

-Effectively preventing your phone from overheating will vary depending on why the device is getting too hot.
+Effectively preventing your phone from overheating in Warsaw, Indiana will vary depending on why the device is getting too hot.
 Basic weather-related tips are to avoid leaving your phone in your car or in direct sunlight.

 If your phone is overheating even while you’re using it in a cool place, then consider taking the following precautions to keep your smartphone from overheating.